Robo3D/User-Manuals/docs/source/ios-app/index.rst

 Store
 ---------------

 If you want to visit the Robo store for filament, accessories, or new 3d printers, you can access it right from the Robo app.
 First, click on the menu icon from the dashboard.
 Then, click on the 'store' menu item from the menu on the left.
-This will take you to our store in your browser on your iOS device.
+This will take you to the Robo store in your browser on your iOS device.

 .. image:: images/dashboard-menu.png
    :alt: Dashboard Menu